Bulletin Homepage |General Information | General Information

 About the University

-The University at Albany is an internationally recognized public research university, the University at Albany puts the world within reach for its nearly 18,000 students.
-It carries out a broad mission of undergraduate and graduate education, research and service through nine schools and colleges, plus an honors college, and benefit from the strength and rich diversity of UAlbany's people and programs.
+An internationally recognized public research university, the University at Albany puts the world within reach for its nearly 18,000 students.
+It carries out a broad mission of undergraduate and graduate education, research and service through nine schools and colleges, plus honors programs.
 Nationally and internationally renowned scholars are among the more than 920 faculty members who are committed to maintaining the high academic standards which have characterized the University since its founding in 1844.

-The University offers 189 undergraduate, master's and doctoral degree programs.
-Majors in public health, journalism, and documentary studies were recently added to an already comprehensive undergraduate program.
+UAlbany offers more than 100 undergraduate majors and minors and 120-plus graduate programs.
 Outstanding faculty, an innovative curriculum, and student-centered services provide students with a strong foundation for academic and career success.
 Approximately 40 percent of undergraduates participate in faculty-mentored research.
 More than 300 study-abroad programs help prepare students for the global economy, and extensive internship opportunities in New York's Capital Region offer real-world experience.

-Further enriching the UAlbany student experience is the Honors College, opened in fall 2006, in which top professors from many disciplines teach select, highly motivated students.
+Further enriching the UAlbany student experience is the Honors College, in which top professors from many disciplines teach select, highly motivated students.

 The University boasts academic strengths in a wide range of fields (see list below).
-The 2008 rankings of graduate programs by U.S. News and World Report place 14 programs in the nation's top 25 (five from the Rockefeller College of Public Affairs and Policy), with the School of Criminal Justice and the program in information technology each ranked No. 2.
+The 2010 rankings of graduate programs by U.S. News and World Report place 10 programs in the nation's top 30 (five from the Rockefeller College of Public Affairs and Policy), with the School of Criminal Justice and the program in information technology each ranked No. 2.
 The College of Nanoscale Science and Engineering, located in the most advanced research complex of its kind, was ranked the #1 college in the world for nanotechnology and microtechnology by Small Times magazine in 2007.
 The college offers graduate programs and announced in 2009 the launch of the world’s first comprehensive undergraduate program in nanoscale science.

 Throughout its history, the University has graduated generations of leaders in all fields.
-Today, more than two-thirds of undergraduates go on for advanced degrees, and acceptances to law and medical schools are above the national average.
+Today, more than two-thirds of undergraduates pursue advanced degrees, and acceptances to law and medical schools are above the national average.